-A blood clot occurs when blood congeals.
-If this happens inside a person’s body, including their leg, it can cause severe problems.
-Some blood clots are especially dangerous as they can travel to a person’s lungs, causing a pulmonary embolism that can be fatal.
+A blood clot occurs when blood congeals, which is essential to prevent excessive blood loss from wounds.
+However, if this happens inside a person’s leg or elsewhere in the body, it can cause severe problems.
+Some blood clots are especially dangerous, as they can travel to a person’s lungs, causing a pulmonary embolism that can be fatal.

-The Agency for Healthcare Research and Quality (AHRQ) note that the symptoms of a blood clot in a person’s leg include swelling, red skin, pain in the leg, or the leg feeling warm to the touch.
-According to the Centers for Disease Control and Prevention (CDC), if a blood clot happens in a larger vein, this is a deep vein thrombosis (DVT).
+The Agency for Healthcare Research and Quality (AHRQ) notes that the symptoms of a blood clot in a person’s leg include swelling, flushed skin, pain in the leg, and the leg feeling warm to the touch.

+The Centers for Disease Control and Prevention (CDC) note that if a blood clot happens in a larger vein, such as in the lower leg, it is a deep vein thrombosis (DVT).

-The AHRQ say that blood clots are more likely to occur if a person is unable to move around a lot.
-This can be due to surgery, an injury, or sitting down for an extended period, such as on a long-haul flight.
+The AHRQ says that blood clots are more likely to occur if a person is unable to move around a lot.
+Insufficient movement can occur due to surgery, an injury, or sitting down for an extended period, such as on a long-haul flight.

-- Swelling: If a person develops a clot in their leg, it may swell up so that it is much larger than the other leg.
+- Swelling: A clot can cause the affected leg to swell to the extent that it appears much larger than the other leg.

-- Pain: They may experience pain in the part of the leg where the blood clot has developed.
+- Pain: Pain may occur in the part of the leg where the blood clot has developed.

-- Warmth: The swollen, red skin may feel warm to the touch.
+- Warmth: The swollen skin may feel warm to the touch.

 The symptoms of a pulmonary embolism include:

 According to the AHRQ, risk factors for a blood clot include:

 - being older than 65 years of age

 - receiving treatment for cancer or having had cancer